doug-moen/openscad2/rfc/Complex_Geometry.md

   to g-code.
 This is the most important part.
 You only need to load one slice at a time.
   You do one pass to construct a depth map, used to generate support, then you do a second pass to generate g-code.
-* The conversion from F-Rep to voxels is very simple, fast and memory efficient, compared to generating STL.
+* The conversion from F-Rep to voxels is simple, fast and memory efficient, compared to generating STL.

 The downside of SVX is that so far, only Shapeways supports it.
 So part of this project is to join an open source project like Cura and add SVX support.